Pick the base before the room

 Separate arrival from recovery

-• San Francisco Hotel Monumento keeps the old-town feel with a softer edge.
+• San Francisco Hotel Monumento keeps the old-town feel while giving the stay a softer edge.

-• A Quinta da Auga works when the second day should be restorative instead of packed.
+• A Quinta da Auga works when the second day is about your body recovering, not adding more streets.

-Choose an old-town stay and solve transport separately.
+Choose an old-town stay and solve transport separately; otherwise the most important hour of the trip becomes a logistics problem.

 Weather fallback